-Thomas Partey And Jordan Ayew Nominated For 2019 African Player Of The Year Award
+Thomas Partey and Jordan Ayew nominated for 2019 African Player of the Year award

 Thomas Partey and Jordan Ayew are in contention to be named 2019 African Player of the Year after being nominated for the award.

-The 30-man shortlist compiled by a panel of media and technical professionals was released by the Confederation of African Football (CAF) on Sunday morning.
+The 30-man shortlist was released by the Confederation of African Football (CAF) on Sunday morning.

 Both Partey and Ayew scored in the 2021 Africa Cup of Nations qualifying double-header against South Africa and Sao Tome and Principe.